-Do you have a goal that would make this a breakthrough year?
-Maybe you’re like me and your goal is something you didn’t get accomplished last year, but you are determined not to let that happen again?
+Do you have a goal that would make 2023 a breakthrough year?
+Or maybe your goal is something you didn’t get accomplished this year, but you are determined not to let that happen again.

 If finding a mentor sounds like a daunting task, you’ll love this simple three-step PIC process that you can complete in a week.

 If you’re going to ask someone to devote time to teach you what they’ve learned through their experience, it’s best to go into it with a plan.
 You’ll demonstrate to them that you respect their time and will not be wasting it.

 To create a plan, carve out one hour, and write down the answers to these questions.